Hardmath123/hardmath123.github.io/content/hackathons-vs-ctfs.md

 and CTFs go the same route as competition math.
 As much as I love the idea, some part of me wants to keep the CTF world a secret so that the people who ruined competition math can't get their hands on CTFs as well.
-I hope that's not selfish--but I think that's a topic for a whole new post.
+I hope that's not selfish---but I think that's a topic for a whole new post.